alemar11/ios-watchos-tvos-macos-resources/README.md

 * [MBMapPulseAnimation)](https://github.com/ManickB/MBMapPulseAnimation)
 * [NearBy](https://github.com/VishalNandoriya/NearBy) - iOS app to find nearby places using MapKit.
 * [PRGLocationSearchBar](https://github.com/ispiropoulos/PRGLocationSearchBar) - Control used to show a search bar which can fetch your location as well as geocode a search string.
-* [Pulley](https://github.com/52inc/Pulley) - A library to imitate the iOS 10 Maps UI.
 * [SKMapsCenter](https://github.com/asklausen/SKMapsCenter) -  Maintain center while zooming.
 * [SnapLocation](https://github.com/ziligy/SnapLocation) - Swift micro-app that snaps your current location and writes it to pasteboard, it also optionally saves a map image in photos.
 * [STLocationRequest](https://github.com/SvenTiigi/STLocationRequest) - UIViewController-Extension which is used to request the User-Location, at the very first time, in a simple and elegent way written in Swift.